Qiskit/qiskit/README.md

 You can also use Qiskit to execute your code on a **real quantum chip**.
 In order to do so, you need to configure Qiskit with credentials for using a quantum computer cloud provider.
-For example, to connect with IBM Quantum account:
+For example, to connect it to your IBM Quantum account:

 #### Configure your IBM Quantum credentials